Monks Wood Nature Reserve - Worth a Visit

 But my first visit was a disaster.

-It’s so big, with so many crisscrossing paths, that I got completely lost.
+It’s so big, with many crisscrossing paths, that I got completely lost.
 An hour of aimless wandering left me feeling foolish and frustrated.

-This is the guide I wish I'd had—a way to find the magic without getting lost first.
+This is the guide I wish I'd had — a way to find the magic without getting lost first.

 Learning to See the Small Things